Roberto Frigerio: International

 Frigerio was nominated in the Swiss national squad for the 1962 FIFA World Cup, but he remained as an unused substitute on the bench in all three games.
 He played his debut for the country on 3 May 1967 as Switzerland lost their home game 21 to Czechoslovakia and this was to remain his only appearance for the team.

 Personal life and death

-As son of professional footballer Alessandro Frigerio, between 1932 and 1937 a Swiss international, Roberto was born in Le Havre, France, because his father played for Le Havre AC at that time.
+As the son of professional footballer Alessandro Frigerio, between 1932 and 1937 a Swiss international, Roberto was born in Le Havre, France, because his father played for Le Havre AC at that time.
 The family returned to Switzerland in 1939, due to the outbreak of the Second World War.
-Roberto was given the nick-name "Mucho", as his father was given the same nick-name before him, due to the number of goals that they scored.
+Roberto was given the nickname "Mucho", as his father was given the same nickname before him, due to the number of goals that they scored.
 Frigerio died in Tenero, Switzerland, on 9 April 2023, at the age of 84.